Gunnar Lindqvist: Estonian War of Independence

 After the Civil War, Lindqvist served as a mission officer in the Division 2 headquarters.
 He resigned from the army on 22 October 1918, only to leave for the Estonian War of Independence.
 In January 1919, he joined the Finnish Battalion of the Armored Train Division of the Estonian Army, where he served as an adjutant of the battalion and later as a commander of the same battalion.
-He took part in the battles of the Estonian War of Independence on the southern front in Mustjõgi, Menzen (Mõniste) and Rosenhof (Vana-Roosa), among others.
+He took part in the battles on the southern front in Mustjõgi, Menzen (Mõniste) and Rosenhof (Vana-Roosa), among others.

-He resigned from the Estonian army in early June 1919 and then joined the Iron Division of the Rüdiger von der Goltz in August of the same year in Mitau as a senior lieutenant.
+He resigned from the Estonian army in early June 1919 and then joined the Iron Division of Rüdiger von der Goltz in August of the same year in Mitau as a senior lieutenant.
 He first served as commander of the 2nd Company of the Battalion of Senior Lieutenant Boden and later as a weapon and messenger officer of the battalion.
 He took part in the battles in the Iron Division in Varkal, Pinkenhof, Annenhof and Kalnzeem, among others.
 He later moved to Stettin, where the troops were disbanded.
 After the division was disbanded, Lindqvist remained in Stettin and founded a brokerage there in 1920 and worked as its manager until 1927, when he returned to Finland and then worked as the manager of a forwarding company he founded in Helsinki until 1931.
 He later worked, among other things, from 1936 to 1938 as the branch manager of Automaattiteollisuus oy and from 1 May 1938 as the corresponding editor of För Frihet och Rätt until 1944.